elsehow/simple-charm/README.md

 now you can `node index.js` and, while it's running, live-code app.js!

-map, filter, scan, [whatever](https://rpominov.github.io/kefir/), and log as you go - everything will "just work"

 you can even make syntax errors - it will catch them without stopping your streams!

+here, `oneStream` is a [Kefir stream](https://rpominov.github.io/kefir/), made out of our event emitter and accompanying event. map, filter, scan, [whatever](https://rpominov.github.io/kefir/), and log as you go.

+use this to mix-and-match various types of emitters - [sockets](https://github.com/maxogden/websocket-stream), [serial connections](https://www.npmjs.com/package/serialport2), [any node stream](https://github.com/substack/stream-handbook), what have you

 see examples/ for working with multiple streams, returning stuff back to inde.js (e.g. for logging), etc.